-This once polluted Back Bay area, known as The Fens, was turned into a spot for Bostonians to gather to play or relax.
+This once polluted Back Bay neighborhood, known as The Fens, was turned into a spot for Bostonians to gather to play or relax.

 Boston’s Back Bay neighborhood was established when a parcel of land was created by filling the tidewater flats of the Charles River.
 This project began in 1857 and was completed around 1882.
 Filling reached the area known as the Fens by 1900.